Education has always been our guiding principle.

 Creative Journeys – The Lit & Phil and Newcastle Bridges School

 We also work with groups who may not usually fnd their way to the Lit & Phil.
-In the Summer we came to the end of the first year working with Newcastle Bridges School on the Creative Journeys project.
+In the Summer we came to the end of the second year working with Newcastle Bridges School on the Creative Journeys project.
 The aim is to engage young people with the Lit & Phil via the creative arts.
 Coordinated by November Club and working in the main with printmaker Theresa Easton, but also with a photographer and a writer, the young people have explored the building, uncovered the history of the Society and used the collections.

 Matthew Hickey, Deputy Head of the Bridges School, says of the project ’The opportunity for the students to explore a cultural resource as vast and as diverse as the Lit & Phil provided them with not only limitless inspiration for creative projects, but also built confidence and self-esteem, as well as a sense of local pride.